Welcome to Argentina!

 Empanadas are stuffed dough pockets, deep-fried or baked, then filled with sweet or savory stuffing, depending on the province.

 You will be traveling by private, air-conditioned ground transportation throughout your trip.
-You will also be taking an included one-way domestic flight in economy seating.

 Private ground transportation to and from the airport.
 (Included)